JaraLowell/RadeWeb/RADAR_DEBUG_GUIDE.md

 - `AccountService.cs` - Avatar data retrieval

 ## Debugging Steps

+### Step 0: FIRST CHECK - Is the account logged into Second Life?
+**Most radar/sit issues are caused by accounts not being logged into SL:**

+1. Check the account status in the web interface - it should show "Online"
+2. Look for "No account instance found" errors in server logs
+3. If offline, click the LOGIN button (green arrow) next to the account
+4. Wait for connection and check server logs for login messages

 ### Step 1: Check Basic Connection
 Open browser console and run: